All Writing Guides

 APA citations use years.
 MLA citations usually emphasize author and page number.
 Do not mix those patterns unless the style requires it.

-For direct quotes, check whether the style requires a page number, paragraph number, timestamp, or section heading.
+For direct quotes, check whether the style requires a page number, paragraph number, timestamp, footnote, endnote, or section heading.
+If the body says one year and the source page says another, stop and verify the source before final submission.

 5. Compare source types together